About me

 I have specifically worked with children, adolescents, neuro-developmental/learning difficulties and couples/families struggling with parenting and/or child mental health difficulties.

-Alongside my private work I am employed full time as a senior clinician in CAMHS where I routinely practice systemically and have extensive experience providing professional consultations to schools, allied health professionals, and other third sector agencies/charities, as well as clinical supervision and expert neuropsychological assessments and reports.
+Alongside my private work I am employed as a senior clinician in CAMHS where I am the Psychology Lead and routinely practice systemically and have extensive experience providing professional consultations to schools, allied health professionals, and other third sector agencies/charities, as well as clinical supervision and expert neuropsychological assessments and reports.

 I provide short-term goal focussed therapy as well as more analytical long-term open ended therapy.